mesosphere/dcos-kubernetes-quickstart/README.md

 Installing the DC/OS CLI on [macOS](https://dcos.io/docs/1.10/cli/install/#osx)

-## Installing Kubectl
+## Installing kubectl

 Use the Kubernetes command-line tool, kubectl, to deploy and manage applications on Kubernetes.
 Using kubectl, you can inspect cluster resources; create, delete, and update components; and look at your new cluster and bring up example apps.

-Follow instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to download.
+Follow instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to download and install.

 ## Connecting to Kubernetes APIServer